Pierredanselme/Project/README.md

     - Specific sequence of a disease B (RNA)

-    - The DNA sequence of the person
+    - The DNA sequence of the person (the sequence that code for the texture of the skin that can have 2 diseases)

     - A dictionary that convert DNA into RNA